fish-shell/fish-shell/doc_src/faq.rst

 Why doesn't history substitution ("!$" etc.) work?
 --------------------------------------------------
 Because history substitution is an awkward interface that was invented before interactive line editing was even possible.
 Instead of adding this pseudo-syntax, fish opts for nice history searching and recall features.
 Switching requires a small change of habits: if you want to modify an old line/word, first recall it, then edit.

 E.g. don't type "sudo !!" - first press Up, then Home, then type "sudo ".
+For ``sudo`` in particular there's a special binding, so you can press :kbd:`Alt`\ +\ :kbd:`S` to toggle a ``sudo`` prefix instead of typing ``sudo``.

 Fish's history recall is very simple yet effective: